oamg/leapp-repository/README.md

 ## Installing actor dependencies

-Each actor can now have its own Makefile with the `install-deps` target.
-This takes care of installing any dependencies of your actor.
+Each actor can have its own Makefile with the `install-deps` target, which takes care of installing any actor dependencies.
 If your actor has any dependencies, include them in the Makefile.

-See the testing actor's example [here](repos/common/actors/testactor/Makefile).

 To install dependencies for all actors, run: